nvadera-sc/Content-Hub-External-Components-Starter/README.md

 The project is also configured to allow use of tailwind in css modules.

+The original version of this repository has now been [archived](https://github.com/nvadera-sc/Content-Hub-External-Components-Starter-v1).

 ## Develop

 The `src` directory contains the following directories: